 The Official Scorer shall credit the batter with a base touched in the natural course of play, even if the winning run has scored moments before on the same play.
 For example, the score is tied in the bottom of the ninth inning with a runner on second base and the batter hits a ball to the outfield that falls for a base hit.
-The runner scores after the batter has touched first base and continued on to second base but shortly before the batter-runner reaches second base, the Official Scorer shall credit the batter with a two-base hit.
+The runner scores after the batter has touched first base and continued on to second base but shortly before the batter-runner reaches second base.
+If the batter-runner reaches second base, the Official Scorer shall credit the batter with a two-base hit.